Donaim/miseq-workflow-pres/slides.md

 - Every report we sign off on passes through many invisible steps.
 - Each step encodes assumptions and constraints that affect what the result means.
-- Understanding the key “states” of the pipeline helps us trust the output, debug problems, and argue for or against changes.
+- Understanding the key states of the pipeline helps us trust the output, debug problems, and argue for or against changes.

 <!--
-The starting question for this talk is very simple: why think about the MiSeq workflow at all?

 Every resistance report or intactness analysis that we produce has travelled through a long chain of invisible steps.
 If we only ever see one piece of that chain, it is hard to judge how robust the final answer really is.

 Each stage of the pipeline encodes assumptions and constraints.
+For example
-For example, what kind of sample we accept, what region of the genome we target, what we do when coverage is low, all of that quietly shapes the interpretation.
+- what kind of sample we accept
+- what region of the genome we target
+- what we do when coverage is low...

+all of that quietly shapes the interpretation.
 -->

 ---